cozykeys/cozykeys/content/keyboards/ergo87.md

 it maintains a size very similar to a TKL keyboard as is shown in the picture below.

-TODO: Insert an image here with a comparison of a TKL to the Ergo87.
+TODO: Insert an image here with a comparison of a TKL to the Bloomer.

 ## Improved Ergonomics

-While the Ergo87 is still a less ergonomic option than some of the more extreme layouts, it still introduces some improvements to the layouts that it was inspired by, namely the Atreus and Atreus62.
+While the Bloomer is still a less ergonomic option than some of the more extreme layouts, it still introduces some improvements to the layouts that it was inspired by, namely the Atreus and Atreus62.